Kyrobi/Cynagen/Information/Server_Configuration.md

 **mob-spawn-range**: 3

-<br />Radius in chunks around the player in which mobs will spawn
+<br />Radius in chunks around the player in which mobs will spawn.
+<br />This also determines the maximum size of a farm as no mobs will spawn outside of this defined range

 <hr>